 You stand up, gather your things and walk off the plane.
 The brain doesn’t have a pathway to tell us what to do when the plane has crashed, so we do what we have always done.
 But just by thinking of what you should do in the event of a plane crash, leave your things and get out as quickly as possible, a new pathway has been formed, and we will know what to do in the event of a plane crash even though we have never actually done it.

 Gathering your things from a burning plane before exiting is the limiting mindset.
 Just getting the hell off the plane is the growth mindset.
 You can revamp your brain.

 Ask for a discount when you buy your coffee.
-Ask someone “out of your league” out for a drink.
-Ask 300 strangers to take a selfie with you in a month (don’t do this in NYC, you’ll get maced).
+Find someone “out of your league” and ask them out for a drink.
+Approach 300 strangers and ask them to take a selfie with you in a month (don’t do this in NYC, you’ll get maced).

 Getting used to being uncomfortable on an innocuous day to day situation can help you get more comfortable making important decisions.

 Not every decision we make will be a good one or the right one.
 But each one can be a learning opportunity, so the next decision and the next and the next are better than the last.

 Riverhorse Tripel Horse: A Belgian style ale brewed with spices.